oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-Custom configuration overrides, which are WebLogic configuration overrides specified using a Domain YAML file `configuration.overridesConfigMap`, as described in [Configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}), aren't supported in combination with Model in Image.
+Custom configuration overrides, which are WebLogic configuration overrides specified using a Domain YAML file `configuration.overridesConfigMap`, as described in [Configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}), are _not_ supported in combination with Model in Image.
 Model in Image will generate an error if custom overrides are specified.
 This should not be a concern because model file, secret, or model image updates are simpler and more flexible than custom configuration override updates.
-Unlike configuration overrides, the syntax for a model file update exactly matches the syntax for specifying your model file in the first place.
+Unlike configuration overrides, the syntax for a model file update exactly matches the syntax for specifying your model file originally.
 {{% /notice %}}

 #### Supported updates

-The following updates are *supported* for offline or online updates except when they reference an area that is specifically documented as [unsupported](#unsupported-updates) below:
+The following updates are *supported* for offline or online updates, except when they reference an area that is specifically documented as [unsupported](#unsupported-updates) below: